-Chinese manufacturer Huawei has been pushing aggressively ahead with its own vision of the future of smartphones, with impressive devices such as the Huawei Mate 20 Pro, but it's also working hard to develop its own foldable smartphone, which is tipped for release in 2019, although the company did at one time claim it might make it to market in 2018.
+Chinese manufacturer Huawei has been pushing aggressively ahead with its own vision of the future of smartphones, with impressive devices such as the Huawei Mate 20 Pro, but it's also working hard on its own foldable smartphone.
+It took time at Mobile World Congress 2019 to show off the fruits of its labour, unveiling the impressive Huawei Mate X.

 Huawei's flagship camera phone